In first, Russian test strikes satellite using Earth-based missile

 In recent years, Russia has been doing close maneuvers with other satellites and at one point appeared to launch a projectile from one of its satellites, but those incidents didn’t involve a strike creating debris, he said.

-The activity occurred within a Russian satellite system that U.S. officials had raised concerns about in the past, after it maneuvered near a U.S. government satellite in a move that Washington saw as evidence that Moscow was trying to advance its space weaponry.
+The previous activity occurred within a Russian satellite system that U.S. officials had raised concerns about in the past, after it maneuvered near a U.S. government satellite in a move that Washington saw as evidence that Moscow was trying to advance its space weaponry.

 “Historically Russia has been interested in developing anti-satellite weapons to be able to take out American space capabilities in the event of a conflict and also to be able to take out potential space-based missile defenses which could threaten the Russian nuclear deterrent,” Weeden said.

-Rep. Mike D. Rogers of Alabama, the ranking Republican on the House Armed Services Committee, said the test showed why the U.S. Space Command and Space Force are needed.
+Rep. Mike D. Rogers (R-Ala.), who serves on the House Armed Services Committee, said the test showed why the U.S. Space Command and Space Force are needed.

 “Space has already become a warfighting domain,” he said.

-LeoLabs, a U.S. company that tracks space debris, confirmed in posts on Twitter that it was tracking space debris near the expected location of Cosmos 1408, which NASA describes as an abandoned electronic and signals intelligence satellite launched by the Soviet Union in 1982.
+LeoLabs, a U.S. company that tracks space debris, confirmed on Twitter that it was seeing debris near the expected location of Cosmos 1408, which NASA describes as an abandoned electronic and signals intelligence satellite launched by the Soviet Union in 1982.

 China conducted an anti-satellite weapons test using a projectile launched from Earth in 2007.
 The following year, the United States struck one of its own spy satellites that was malfunctioning and expected to crash to Earth.
 India conducted a kinetic anti-satellite test in 2019.